peterdinis/SPST-Kniznica/README.md

 ## How to run

 - clone the repo
-- create .env file and use variables from .env.local
+- create .env file and use variables from .env.example
 - run npm install or npm i
 - run npm run dev